The-New-Maps-Project/website/docs/docs1.md

 ### Homepage - "/"

-This is the homepage that contains the main map for The New Maps Project.
+This is the homepage that contains the Editing Suite for The New Maps Project.

 ### About Page - "/about"